renoneto/renoneto.github.io/_posts/2021-10-08-using_streamlit.markdown

 permalink:  using_streamlit
 ---

-As a data scientists, we need to constantly show the result of our work to our stakeholders.
+As a data scientists, we need to show the result of our work to our stakeholders constantly.
 Either through charts, dashboards, Jupyter notebooks or PowerPoint presentations.
 However, wouldn't it be great if we could create an interactive App?
 I give the stakeholders a _feel_ for what we have built?
 Letting them play with it?

 That's where Streamlit comes to help!

 ## Why Streamlit?
 Streamlit was founded by a group of data scientists who know the struggles!
-It helps us to focus on the insights/capabilities of what we are trying to share rather than having to remember again how to create a dual-axis chart in matplotlib or creating functions in notebooks so users can interact with what was built.
+It helps us focus on the insights/capabilities of what we are trying to share rather than remembering how to create a dual-axis chart in matplotlib or creating functions in notebooks so users can interact with what was built.

 ## What is Streamlit?
 According to their website: _Streamlit is an open-source Python library that makes it easy to create and share beautiful, custom web apps for machine learning and data science.
-In just a few minutes you can build and deploy powerful data apps._
+In just a few minutes, you can build and deploy powerful data apps._

 ## My Use Case
 Okay, that's all cool but let's get to what really matters: _How could you use it?_
 To answer that question, I'm going to go through an example of a project where I have decided to use Streamlit.

 I have created a movie-recommender using the [MovieLens dataset](https://grouplens.org/datasets/movielens/).
-I'm not going to get into the actual model that I'm using (it's a Singular Valua Decomposition model, if you're wondering) but rather focus on how I'm benefiting from Streamlit to show what I have created.
+I'm not going to get into the actual model that I'm using (it's a Singular Value Decomposition model, if you're wondering) but instead focus on how I'm benefiting from Streamlit to show what I have created.

 ### My problem
 I had a model that was providing some recommendations but it was very hard to interact with it.
 I even created a function taking inputs to help me out but it wasn't enough.
 It was still too complicated and I had to run it on a Jupyter Notebook to make it work.
-So I thought, _Wouldn't it be great if I could have it as an app?_
+So I thought, _ Wouldn't it be great if I could have it as an app?_

 That's when I found Streamlit!
 At this point, you are probably asking where you can see the app so decide if it's worth reading the rest of my post.
 [Here it is](https://movie-recommender-reno.herokuapp.com/).